FAQ

 • After finding the project you want from the list, exit your currently activated project by typing exit into the command line.
 This will deactivate your project.

-How to stop state activate?
 How do I end my State Tool session?

 How do I compare projects using the State Tool?